 Susan Wright, M.A. a member of Theology & Peace since 2007, has served on its organizing committee and the Board or Directors 2013-present.
 She was president of Theology & Peace from 2015 to 2018.
 In 2018 she was elected to the board of COV&R (The Colloquium on Violence & Religion), which she first attended in 2000.

-Susan Wright is a member of the board of COV&R (Colloquium on Violence & Religion) and was president of Theology & Peace from 2015 to 2018.
-She studied theology at Colgate Rochester Crozer Divinity School (1999-2001) where she was recipient of the Charles Bound Fellowship (1999-2001), an Episcopal Evangelism Society Grant, and the Booker Fellowship (1999-2001).
-She received her MA in Theology from Bexley Hall Episcopal Seminary (2008) and was selected a Junior Scholar (2009) by Imitatio.
+Susan studied theology at Colgate Rochester Crozer Divinity School (1999-2001) where she was recipient of the Charles Bound Fellowship (1999-2001), an Episcopal Evangelism Society Grant, and the Booker Fellowship (1999-2001).
+She received her MA in Theology from Bexley Hall Episcopal Seminary (2008) and was selected a Junior Scholar (2009) by Imitatio, which also provided a grant for her blog, NoOutcasts.
 She is currently pursuing a Ph.D. in Theology.

 Her current research/writing projects include:

 - Jesus, Midrash, and Manna: John’s Textual Response to the Problem of Violence;